U Sure Do: Chart performance

 "U Sure Do" reached the top 10 in the United Kingdom as well as on the Eurochart Hot 100, where it reached number 10 in its first week on the chart.
 In the UK, the single stayed on the UK Singles Chart for seven weeks before peaking at number four during its second run on the chart, on 9 April 1995.
 On the UK Dance Chart, it peaked at number one.
 It also topped the club charts in DJ magazine and Mixmag.
 Additionally, "U Sure Do" was a top-20 hit in Ireland, Italy and the Netherlands, and a top-30 hit in Iceland.
-Outside Europe, it was a top-10 hit in Australia, peaking at number nine and spending a total of 16 weeks within the ARIA singles chart between June and October 1995.
+Outside Europe, it was a top-10 hit in Australia, peaking at number nine and spending a total of 16 weeks within the ARIA Singles Chart between June and October 1995.
+In West Asia, it became a top-20 hit in Israel, peaking at number 16 on 25 April 1995.
 The single earned a gold record in the UK, with a sale of 400,000 units.